FilipeAlcaide04/Swift_IDE_Windows_2024/README.md

-# Swift_for_Windows
+# Swift for Windows 🚀
-Swift for Windows is a lightweight code editor and execution environment for Swift, C, and C++ development on Windows.
-It provides a range of features, including:
+Swift for Windows is a simple yet powerful code editor and execution environment tailored for Swift, C, and C++ development on Windows.

+Features ✨

+#Code Editing ✍️
+Syntax highlighting for Swift, C, and C++
-Code Editing: Syntax highlighting, line numbering, and adjustable font sizes.
+Line numbering and adjustable font sizes for easier reading

+# File Management 📂
-File Management: Open, save, create, and close tabs for multiple files, with support for C, C++, and Swift.
+Open, save, create, and close tabs for multiple files in one session Supports a range of file types, including .c, .cpp, and .swift

+#Compilation and Execution ⚙️
-Compilation and Execution: Integrated with gcc, g++, and swiftc for compiling and running code directly from the editor.
+Integrated with gcc, g++, and swiftc for seamless compiling and running Execute compiled files directly from the editor with one click

+#Custom Window Controls 🖥️
-Custom Window Controls: Easily maximize, minimize, and drag the window.
+Custom maximize, minimize, and drag functions for a smoother interface experience

+# Getting Started 🚀
+1º-Clone the repository: git clone https://github.com/yourusername/Swift_for_Windows.git

+2º-Open the solution in Visual Studio or your preferred IDE.

+Start coding, compiling, and running your Swift or C/C++ files!

-Swift for Windows is designed to simplify coding, compiling, and running programs on a Windows platform.
+# Swift for Windows is designed to streamline your workflow and bring efficient Swift and C/C++ development to the Windows platform.
+Enjoy coding! 🎉